obsidianmd/obsidian-help/en/How to/Import data.md

 But if you don't see your system on this list, check out the forum post, someone may have solved your issue since this document was written.

-Also of note, the makers of nvUltra, another markdown-based note-taking program, have a list on their website of [ways to export to nvUltra](https://nvultra.com/help/importing).
+Also of note, the makers of nvUltra, another Markdown-based note-taking program, have a list on their website of [ways to export to nvUltra](https://nvultra.com/help/importing).
 In a lot of cases, these will be the same, or at least a helpful place to start.

 ## Built-in tools